Wordpress Anniversary Offer Banner

 • Reliable Email Marketing Tool

 This is obvious.
 You will need an email marketing tool with options to segment leads, design emails, and set up email automation flows.
+You can use real estate email marketing templates or design your email with this tool.

 • Mail Mint is currently your best option in WordPress.